-Article preview; the full article will be published around mid-October 2022.
+Article preview; the full article will be published around March 2023.
 Simon Forster from the Classic Lenses Podcast and I visited Thomas Fladung, the owner and manager of the 74-year-old heidi-foto store in Munich, Germany, in July 2022.

 Among the topics we talked about were the following:

 - A brief overview of the 74-year history of the heidi-foto store and the reason Thomas became so active in the business of classic cameras and lenses in his online and offline store.

 - What are the most important insights and lessons Thomas has learned from the business of classic cameras and lenses?

 Above all, what challenges does this market have due to the increasingly poor availability of electronic spare parts?